 Pembrokeshire born Andrew Miles, has been a popular and respected chiropractor in Cardiff for over twenty-five years.
 He particularly enjoys diagnosing and treating more tricky conditions that haven’t responded to other therapies and approaches.

 Since moving to Cardiff, Andrew has been an active supporter of the local community, especially through Cardiff Round Table.
 Whether it be supporting Santa’s sleigh, helping Pudsey Bear or arranging the fireworks, he actively takes part in events locally and internationally.
 An experienced licensed pyro-technician, he co-ordinates the firing team for Sparks in the Park, Wales’ largest firework display and annually lights the fireworks for the Whitchurch and Llandaff North Christmas Lights switch-on.
-A keen snowboarder and skier, he enjoys trying to keep up with his fourteen year old daughter on the slopes.
+A keen snowboarder and skier, he enjoys trying to keep up with his fifteen year old daughter on the slopes.